Syphilis

 • confirm contact tracing has been undertaken or offer more contact tracing support, and

-• educate about condom use, contraception, HIV PrEP/PEP, Doxy PEP, safe injecting practices, consent, cervical screening and vaccinations for HAV, HBV, HPV and mpox as indicated.
+• educate about condom use, contraception, HIV PrEP/PEP, Doxycycline post-exposure prophylaxis (Doxy-PEP), safe injecting practices, consent, cervical screening and vaccinations for Hepatitis A virus, Hepatitis B virus, Human Papillomavirus and Mpox as indicated.

 Test of cure is recommended for all patients: